hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-10-create-and-deploy-a-react-application-to-ipfs-in-under-ten-minutes.md

 }
 ```

-This will make it so the page will also work on IPFS gateways whose urls are in the format `/ipfs/HASH`
+This will make it so the page will also work on IPFS gateways whose URLs are in the format `/ipfs/HASH`

 Fleek will grab the application from your github repo, so the next thing to do is to create a github repository with our app in it.This is the repo for the app above: <https://github.com/SamueleA/create-react-app-ipfs-deploy>Feel free to fork it.Let’s deploy it now!